 Nixon was born on January 9, 1913 in Yorba Linda, California.
-He grew up in Califonia in poverty, helping out at his father's grocery store.
-He was raised a quaker.
+He grew up in California in poverty, helping out at his father's grocery store.
+He was raised a Quaker.
 He had two brothers die of tuberculosis.
 He went to local public schools.
 He graduated first in his high school class in 1930. he attended Whittier College from 1930-34 and graduated with a history degree.
 He then went to Duke University Law School and graduated in 1937.
 He was then admitted to the bar.

 Father: Francis "Frank" Anthony Nixon - gas station owner and grocer.

 Siblings: Four brothers.

 Wife: Thelma Catherine "Pat" Ryan - Business Teacher.

 Nixon began practicing law in 1937.
 He tried his hand at owning a business which failed before joining the navy to serve in World War II.
 He rose to become a lieutenant commander and resigned in March, 1946.
 In 1947, he was elected a U.S. Representative.
 Then, in 1950 he became a U.S. Senator.
 He served in that capacity until being elected Vice President under Dwight Eisenhower in 1953.
 He ran for President in 1960 but lost to John F. Kennedy.
 He also lost the Governorship of California in 1962.

 In 1968, Richard Nixon became the Republican candidate for President with Spiro Agnew as his Vice President.
 He defeated Democrat Hubert Humphrey and American Independent George Wallace.
 Nixon received 43% of the popular vote and 301 electoral votes.

 In 1972, he was the obvious choice for renomination with Agnew as his running mate again.
 He was opposed by Democrat George McGovern.
 He won with 61% of the vote and 520 electoral votes.